Born in Ciudad Bolivar, Venezuela, in 1923, Jesús Rafael Soto was one of the leading exponents of Kinetic art – art that moves or appears to move.

 Soto, in Jean Clay, “Les Pénétrables de Soto”, Robho, n°3, Paris, 1968 (our translation)

-The first major solo exhibitions of Soto’s work took place in 1968, at the Kunsthalle in Berne and the Stedelijk Museum in Amsterdam.
+The first major solo exhibitions of Soto’s work took place in 1968, at the Kunsthalle in Berne and in 1969 at the Stedelijk Museum in Amsterdam.

-More solo exhibitions followed at the Musée de la Ville de Paris in 1969, the Guggenheim Museum in New York in 1974, and the Museo de Arte Contemporáneo de Caracas in 1983.
+More solo exhibitions followed at the Musée d’art moderne de la Ville de Paris in 1969, the Guggenheim Museum in New York in 1974, and the Museo de Arte Contemporáneo de Caracas in 1983.

 Soto was commissioned to make numerous monumental works for public spaces and buildings all over the world.